GameFoundry/bsf/Documentation/Manuals/docs/00_User/14_Utilities/14_prefabs.md

 Note the system will automatically call **PrefabUtility::recordPrefabDiff()** when a new prefab is created or updated.
 Meaning this will also be done automatically when you're saving scenes, and therefore there should be rare need to call it manually.

 ## Reverting
 Sometimes you might want to discard all instance modifications, and revert back to original data from the prefab.
-In that case you can call @ref bs::PrefabUtility::revertToPrefab "PrefabUtility::revertToPrefab()".
+In that case you can call @bs::PrefabUtility::revertToPrefab.

 ~~~~~~~~~~~~~{.cpp}
 // Discard any instance specific changes and update from the latest data from the prefab